toazd/selah/README.md

 ## 🚀 Getting Started

 - Visit the "Releases" section, download the file appropriate for your target platform, and manually install and run the application.
 While in Beta, the app does not come with any self-installing or self-updating capabilities.
-RPM based Linux distributions will require additional steps (to bypass the fact that the RPM files are not signed).
+RPM based Linux distributions will require additional steps (a command line argument; because the RPM files are not signed).

 ## 📁 Project Structure